brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

     </code>
 </pre>

 In Keras, we can use the model training method `model.fit_generator(data_generator)` to train a model using data that is prepared using a generator.
 This method requires `data_generator` to produce batches of `[X, y]` pairs and will internally manage calls to `next(data_generator)` whenever it requires new training data.
 Below is a code snippet that illustrates how our data will be loaded, encoded, and fed into the model in the next section.
 I've included it here with hopes that you will take care to attempt to understand what  it is doing, at least from a high-level standpoint.
-We'll do something with this code in the next section.
+We'll do something with this code in the next chapter.

 <pre class="code">
     <code class="python" data-wrap="false">